 Anthem Winery was founded in 2009 by Julie and Justin Arbuckle.
 They met while both were attending the University of California, Berkeley.
-Visiting the Napa Valley together in 1996 before they were married, Julie immediately fell in love with the natural beauty, the wine, and the restaurants.
+Visiting Napa Valley together in 1996 before they were married, Julie immediately fell in love with the natural beauty, the wine, and the restaurants.
 She and Justin later spent their honeymoon in Napa Valley and subsequently would visit as often as they could.

-Justin’s mother Barbara co-owns Corrales Winery in Corrales New Mexico (about a 30-minute drive from Albuquerque) with her husband Keith Johnstone (see our notes at the end of this review for more details).
-In part inspired by Justin’s mothers interest in wine, Julie and Justin decided they would also like to make wine – focusing on Napa Valley.
+Justin’s mother Barbara co-owns Corrales Winery in Corrales, New Mexico with her husband Keith Johnstone (see our notes at the end of this review for more details).
+In part inspired by Justin’s mothers interest in wine, Julie and Justin decided they would also like to make wine, focusing on Napa Valley.
 They began searching for property in 2006.
 “We soon zeroed in on Mt.
-Veeder,” as Julie puts it – they were already familiar with Mt.
+Veeder,” as Julie puts it as they were already familiar with Mt.
 Veeder wines.
 With the help of their realtor, they located and purchased two parcels (one 28 acres and the property next door is 21 acres).
-This property features some neat recent history – it was the original piece of land used by Jessup Cellars to make their wines.
+This property was the original piece of land used by Jessup Cellars to make their wines.
 A small crush-pad and cave were built for their operations and still exist on the property.
-Anthem currently makes their wine at a nearby winery, but eventually Julie and Justin would like to move the operations on site – featuring part of the existing winery and crush-pad in their plans.
+Anthem currently makes their wine at a nearby winery, but eventually Julie and Justin plan to move the operations on site and will utilize part of the existing winery and crush-pad.

 Their vineyards are about 400 feet in elevation and are among the lower vineyards in the Mt.
 Veeder appellation.
 To the east, their property drops off dramatically into the Oak Knoll AVA.
 During an afternoon visit, the pleasant breezes on an otherwise fairly warm summer day kept the property cool.
 That is typical of Mt.
 Veeder – especially in the southern part of the appellation with the cooling air blowing up from the nearby San Pablo Bay.